clj-python/libpython-clj/docs/new-to-clojure.md

 have it; all the IDE's listed here have it, and I personally really struggle without it.
 When I have a form of [structure editing](https://wikemacs.org/wiki/Paredit-mode), however, I can move code around much faster than I can in Java, Python, or C++.
-This is another benefit of the homoiconicity we spoke ealier in that we can transform the program easily because it is just a datastructure and this includes editor level transformations and analysis.
+This is another benefit of the homoiconicity we spoke earlier in that we can transform the program easily because it is just a data structure and this includes editor level transformations and analysis.